 Dr Roberto Ariotti, chairman of the Italian Foundry Association since 2013, was elected president of the Executive Committee at the council meeting of CAEF.
-He succeeds Mr Luis Filipe Villas-Boas, who had held the position for the last two years.
+He succeeds Mr Luis Filipe Villas-Boas, who had held the position for the last four years.

 Dr Ariotti, who’s family’s foundry of the 4th generation supplies the wind energy sector, stresses that it is vital to promote the foundry industry’s reputation as a solution provider for the Green Revolution the entire European industry is about to experience: